 BEST Nursery & Extended Services (Langford)

-In April 2021, the setting opened its doors under the name of BEST Nursery & Extended Services (Langford), building on its success within the school community to deliver a wider range of services, including pre-school/childcare, wraparound care, and holiday club.
+In April 2021, the setting opened its doors under the name of BEST Nursery & Extended Services (Langford), building on its success as a wraparound care provider within the school community, to deliver a wider range of services, including pre-school/childcare, and wraparound care.

 The superb building that is home to the nursery was completed in Spring 2021.
 The design, layout and facilities are all bespoke to the nursery’s particular needs and wishes.
 It was designed primarily for children in order that the children’s physical and environmental needs were not only met but exceeded.
 The nursery’s resources were expertly chosen to provide children with unique and rich experiences.

-We offer a safe, caring and stimulating environment and a first class early years education for children from 2 years old to 5 years old during term time and from 2 years to 12 years of age during the school holidays.
+We offer a safe, caring and stimulating environment and a first class early years education for children from 2 years old to 5 years old during term time, and the offer of full day care.
 This is further enhanced by our wraparound care service which provides care before and after school for children attending Langford Village Academy.
 We have a bespoke enclosed play area where we strive to reflect all learning areas.
 We also have access to the academy playing field, and the meadow area.
-Older children in WAC and Holiday Club are also able to access the amazing Trim Trail facilities on the playing field.
+Older children in WAC Club are also able to access the amazing Trim Trail facilities on the playing field.
 This amazing environment lends itself to child directed play where children can flourish.

 We provide before and after school care for children attending the school, in a relaxed and child-led environment.
 Children are encouraged to choose and discuss what activities they may like to do.
 The idea of involving the children in decision making is so that they are taking or making ownership of their club.
 Even the principles or boundaries are discussed and set at what they understand and how they want to be respected.
 We have found that children become particularly engaged in the activities when they have chosen them.
 The children have many toys and craft materials available to them but we always welcome junk modelling items, material, or anything else that can be recycled.